LorenFrankLab/spyglass/docs/src/misc/database_management.md

 - `.env`: files used to set environment variables used by the scripts for database name, backup name, and backup credentials

+This backup process uses a dedicated backup user, that an admin would need to criate with the relevant permissions.

 ### mysql.env.host

 <details>
 <summary>MySQL host environment variables</summary>

+Values may be adjusted as needed for different building images.

 ```bash
 ROOT_PATH=/usr/local/containers/mysql # path to this container's working area